-I’m a big fan of nugget and bullet ice.
-I own portable ice makers that produce bullet ice and nugget ice and make both ice types daily.
+I’m a big fan of both nugget and bullet ice.
+I own portable ice makers that produce bullet ice and nugget ice, and make both ice types daily.
 I know what I’m talking about.

-I own the Frigidaire EFIC103 portable ice maker that produces 26 pounds of bullet ice each day (view on Amazon), and the NewAir Countertop Nugget Ice Maker, which produces 40 pounds of nugget ice each day (view on Amazon).
+I own the Frigidaire EFIC103 portable ice maker, which produces 26 pounds of bullet ice daily (view on Amazon), and the NewAir Countertop Nugget Ice Maker, which produces 40 pounds of nugget ice each day (view on Amazon).

 |Nugget Ice||Bullet-Shaped Ice|

 |Are larger units available?||Yes||Yes|

 |Is it good for camping?||No||Yes|

 |Is it good for healthcare?||Yes||No|

 |How long does it take to melt (1 glass)?||1.5 hours||2 hours|

 |What the average price to purchase?||$525||$250|